Representation and reconstruction of covariance operators in linear inverse problems: Simulations

-The boxplots highlight the fact that the proposed approach provides better estimates of the PC functions in particular in a low signal to noise ratio regime, i.e. the estimation of the third PC function.
-More surprisingly is the stability of the estimates of the proposed algorithm across the generated datasets, as opposed to the naive approach, which returns multiple particularly unsatisfactory reconstructions.
+The boxplots highlight the fact that the proposed approach provides better estimates of the PC functions (i.e. lower estimation errors $E(\bm{\psi}_r,\hat{\bm{\psi}}_r)$), when compared to the naive approach.
+Differences in the estimation error are higher in a low signal-to-noise regime, as it is for the estimation of the fourth PC function, where intuitively, the low variance associated to the PC function makes it more difficult to distinguish this structured signal from the noise component.
+Also surprising is the stability of the estimates of the proposed algorithm across the generated datasets, as opposed to the naive approach of reconstructing the functional observations independently, which instead returns multiple particularly unsatisfactory reconstructions.
 An example of such reconstructions is shown in Figure~\ref{fig:PCfunctions_sim_figure}.